elehobica/pico_flash_param/README.md

 ConfigParam cfgParam& = ConfigParam.instance();
 ```
 ### Initialize
-* Load parameters from flash
+* Load all parameters from flash
-* If flash is blank or flash format seems changed, default value are loaded
+* If flash is blank or flash format seems changed, default values are loaded
 ```
 cfgParam.initialize();
 ```
 ### Finalize
-* Store parameters to flash
+* Store all parameters to flash
 ```
 cfgParam.finalize();
 ```
 ### Load default value
-* Force to load default value
+* Force all parameters to load default value
 ```
 cfgParam.loadDefault();
 ```
 ### Print info
-* Print parameter information
+* Print information on user flash area and parameter mapping
 ```
 cfgParam.printInfo();
 ```